For me, Wednesday is my Day 3 in Home Health. It is one of the days of the week that I drive the most and see patients the furthest from my home.

 I have to admit, being a home health SLP is the first job I’ve had that I’ve had to take vitals for my patients.
 Every clinician for our company is required to take blood pressure, temperature, respiratory rate and pulse.
+We also assess pain and ask about blood sugar for our patients with diabetes.

 At first I wasn’t too keen on having to take vitals.
 I’m not a nurse nor am I a doctor.
 After sending my first 2 patients to the hospital, I realized the importance of vitals and even though they do take some of my treatment time, I know they are important for patient care.

 We finally made it to Wednesday.
 Wednesday is not my favorite day.
 Mostly because we have team meeting on Wednesday.
 Not that it’s bad to meet with everyone, but it starts at 8 in the morning.
 I just find this way too early.
-We use our team meetings to discuss patients that are nearing the end of their episode (60 day certification period) and who needs to be discharge or recerted.
+We use our team meetings to discuss patients that are nearing the end of their episode (60 day certification period) and who needs to be discharge or recertified.
 We discuss any patient admitted to the hospital or any person that needs to be discussed.

 After the meeting, I use the bathroom at the office and head out.
 I have an hour and twenty minute drive to my first patient house.
 I don’t mind this drive and usually listen to an audiobook during the drive.
 If I don’t listen to an audio book, I listen to podcasts or sometimes I listen to continuing education courses.
+I absolutely love Audible and maintain my membership to have something to do on those long drives.

 I arrive to see my first patient.
 We sit out in the garage because that is her new favorite place to sit.
 This patient has aphasia and has been working diligently on her speech.
 She is making slow gains, but gains in her speech.